 Microevolution refers to minor genetic variation in a local population, mainly resulting from the reshuffling of characteristics already present in a species’ gene pool and the influence of natural selection.
 Macroevolution is the emergence of entirely new and more ‘advanced’ features, leading to the emergence of species of a completely different type.
-Microevolution is a fact.
-Macroevolution, or large-scale molecules-to-man transformation, is an unproven hypothesis.
+The Darwinian theory is that, given enough time, microevolution produces macroevolution.
+But while microevolution is a fact, macroevolution, or large-scale molecules-to-man transformation, is an unproven hypothesis.
 As palaeontologist Keith Thompson has said:

 no one has satisfactorily demonstrated a mechanism at the population genetic level by which innumerable very small phenotypic changes could accumulate rapidly to produce large changes: a process for the origin of the magnificently improbable from the ineffably trivial.1

 Various examples of microevolution have been observed.
 For instance, the average beak size of finch populations can change over the course of a few years.
 Many species of moths and butterflies in industrialized regions have shown an increase in the frequency of individuals with dark wings in response to industrial soot blackening trees.
 More than 200 insect and rodent species have developed resistance to the pesticide DDT in parts of the world where spraying has been intense.
 Disease-causing bacteria have made a comeback as strains evolved the ability to defend themselves against antibiotics.
 (As already noted, some of these changes may involve adaptive rather than random mutations.)